 What happens to a person who witnesses their entire family get wiped out by a “precise” missile strike?

 Desperate for belonging to a people in my teen-age years, these are the only people I ever felt I belonged to, and as they radicalized, I radicalized with them.
-Bush’s 2003 invasion of Iraq and its resulting massacre of hundreds of thousands of innocent Iraqis represented the crossing of the Radical Rubicon for me.
+Bush’s 2003 invasion of Iraq and its resulting massacre of hundreds of thousands of innocent Iraqis, represented the crossing of the Radical Rubicon for me.
 You can pretty much draw a straight line from there to my arrest in 2006.

 How does it feel to be radical?
 You feel worthy, righteous, and heroic.
 You see yourself as a savior of your people.
 Your mind is obsessed with the injustices that they are suffering from, and that’s all you wish to talk about.
 You see the world in strictly black and white terms.
 Deep inside, you suspect that there may be other colours, which subconsciously drives you to engage in constant re-enforcement of your beliefs.
 It is said that those who are the most dogmatic are usually the least certain.
 A vivid depiction of this internal struggle is that of a boy who is perpetually fortifying the walls of a sand castle he built too closely to the waves.

-When I arrived at the Special Handling Unit, (Canada’s Super Max), I was willing to give change a chance for the sake of my family, but unfortunately, the administrators were unresponsive.
-Feeling rejected once again intensified my radical state, and I in fact, I became more extreme in the SHU than I ever was outside.
+When I arrived at the Special Handling Unit, (Canada’s Super Max), I was willing to give change a chance for the sake of my family, but unfortunately, the administrators, were unresponsive.
+Feeling rejected once again intensified my radical state, and I in fact, I became more extreme in the SHU than I ever was on the outside.
 I adopted a standoffish attitude towards the administrators and refused meeting my parole officer for many years.

 This state of affairs continued until ISIS declared its Caliphate, and news of its atrocities began streaming in.
-Prior to ISIS, whenever innocent people were killed, I would simple tell myself that it was “collateral damage” if those killed were non-Muslims, or a “mistake” if they were Muslims.
+Prior to ISIS, whenever innocent people were killed, I would simple tell myself that it was “collateral damage”, if those killed were non-Muslims, or a “mistake”, if they were Muslims.
 Every atrocity committed by ISIS was like a tsunami that would violently demolish my sand castle, and leave no trace of it behind.
 Yet, I kept frantically rushing back to rebuild it.